bcallanan/springRestSecurity/README.md

 # springRestSecurity

 Hi, this is a security base repository. that's the intent.
 All things spring security.
+It has also been updated with Swagger UI and Swagger API Doc.

 The first 'hello' world spring security test is the 'rest' project.
 It's pretty basic but the pom does include: